 You need good to excellent credit to be approved for a student credit card.
 The more perks the credit card offers – for example, generous rewards or promotional interest rate – the better your credit needs to be to qualify.
-Some student credit cards will even approve your application if you haven’t established your credit yet or if you have a thin credit file.
+Some student credit cards will even approve your application if you haven’t established your credit yet or if you have little credit history.
 Unfortunately, if you have bad credit, you may have a hard time getting approved for a student credit card.

 Do you need to be a student to get a student credit card?

 Yes, you typically need to be a student to get a student credit card.
 Some student credit card issuers may ask that you provide proof of enrollment to be approved for the student credit card.
 There may be rare exceptions to this rule.
 If you’re considering a student credit card, read the terms of the card to find out what you need to do to qualify for the card.